jpmalere/Deep-Q-Learning-Notebook/Readme.md

 - ```model.py```
 - ```dqn_agent.py```

-The Banana environment that matches your operating system also need to be downloaded from Unit.
+The Banana environment that matches your operating system also need to be downloaded from Udacity.

 ### 3. Instructions